vh3/tclSenseHat/README.md

        lps25h.tcl - the calculations needed to extract and convert readings from the internal pressure sensor to real readings.

        experiment2_counter.tcl - a 2-digit counter that will allow you to count up to 999 on the 8X8 matrix.

+11. Learn - about 8X8 fonts.
+(1) Download this Windows software from https://www.min.at/prinz/o/software/pixelfont/ for editing 8X8 fonts, them used it to export fonts in .asm format which can be converted to work with these scripts (see script font_convert.tcl).
+(2) Play with 8X8 images and conver them to hexadecimal representation.
+I used this website to make and modify simple images: http://gurgleapps.com/tools/matrix

 SENSEHAT FEATURES

 1. LED Matrix display - the SenseHat has an 8X8 matrix led display.
 This respository includes scripts and procedures that display scrolling text of various kinds, colours and moving pixels.